 My DPhil project evaluated and expanded on methodologies relating to the reporting and analysis of intermediate test results in diagnostic research.

-Prior to joining the department, I completed a BSc (Hons) in Psychology at the University of Kent and an MSc in Applied Statistics at the University of St. Andrews.
+Prior to joining the department in 2010, I completed a BSc (Hons) in Psychology at the University of Kent and an MSc in Applied Statistics at the University of St. Andrews.

 Blood CEA levels for detecting recurrent colorectal cancer (Protocol)